A Brief History

 Another eating related bit of misinformation was that “Truckers know where the good food is” and the follow-on myth that truck stops were good places to eat.
 During our frequent car rides and vacation travels my siblings and I were subjected to the toughest, chewiest, and worst roast beef with gravy over bread on the face of the Earth.
 My childhood was nearly ruined by eating at these lousy truck stops instead of at some decent eatery such as Howard Johnson or Big Boy.
 Many years later, my parents admitted the mistake, too late for my traumatized taste buds.

 Misquotes, improper use of English, repeating urban myths, bad betting advice and a unique view of history were all part of my heritage passed down by my parents.
 I wonder how many things I have incorrectly passed down to my boys!
-If you have some stories about bum scoop perpetuated by your parents, please share them with us in the comments.
+Question for students (and subscribers): If you have some stories about bum scoop perpetuated by your parents, please share them with us in the comments section below this article.

 Your readership is much appreciated!